middlebury/college-handbook/content/iv-policies-for-the-institute/d-employee-handbook/d-1-employment-policies-and-practices.md

 The Institute reserves the right, at any time, to alter or change job responsibilities, reassign or transfer job positions, or assign additional job responsibilities.
 From time to time, employees may be asked to work on special projects or to perform other work necessary or important to the operation of the department or the Institute.
 Cooperation and assistance in performing such additional work is expected.

-**D.1.p.
+**D.1.o.
 At-Will Employment**

 The administration of The Middlebury Institute of International Studies at Monterey hopes that every staff employee will find the employment relationship with the Institute satisfying and rewarding in all respects.
 At the same time, it recognizes that employment relationships are not always mutually satisfactory.
 To protect the rights of both staff employee and the Institute, employees should remember that employment is at the mutual consent of the employee and the Institute.
-As defined by the [California Labor Code](https://leginfo.legislature.ca.gov/faces/codes_displayText.xhtml?lawCode=LAB&division=3.&title=&part=&chapter=2.&article=4.), either the at-will employee or the Institute can terminate the employment relationship, at any time, with or without cause, and with or without advance notice.
+As defined by the [California Labor Code](https://leginfo.legislature.ca.gov/faces/codes_displayText.xhtml?lawCode=LAB\&division=3.\&title=\&part=\&chapter=2.\&article=4.), either the at-will employee or the Institute can terminate the employment relationship, at any time, with or without cause, and with or without advance notice.
 Staff members who work in positions with a pre-scheduled not to exceed end date, whether funded by grant or contract monies or otherwise known as a “fixed term” position are in at-will status during that time and subject to conclusion of employment at or before the scheduled end date.

-**D.1.q.
+**D.1.p.
 Work Schedule**

 The Institute normally is open for business between the hours of 8:30 AM and 5:00 PM, Monday through Friday.
 Some departments, such as the library, are open extended hours.
 Supervisors are responsible for assigning individual work schedules.
 Employees are expected to be at their desks or work stations at the start of their scheduled hours, ready to perform their work.
 The workday (a consecutive 24-hour period) begins at 12:01 AM and ends at midnight.
 The workweek begins on Monday and ends on Sunday.

-**D.1.r.
-Telecommuting**
+**D.1.q Telecommuting**

 The Institute places a high value on community and quality of service to its students.
 Generally, this means that faculty and staff need to perform their work on campus with their students and colleagues.
 We do recognize, however, that there may be circumstances in which an employee is unable to be present on campus, but could work effectively from another location.
 An employee who would like to explore this possibility should first speak with his/her supervisor, who will ascertain whether or not telecommuting is feasible, and if so, work with HR to develop a telecommuting agreement that ensures compliance with relevant state and federal regulations.

-**D.1.s.
+**D.1.r.
 Exempt/Non-Exempt Status**

 Under state and federal laws regarding overtime pay, the Institute’s executive, administrative and support staff members are classified either overtime exempt or non-exempt.
 Exempt employees are paid a salary that covers all work and do not receive additional compensation for hours worked beyond their normal workweek.
 Determination of exempt or non-exempt status is made by Human Resources, based on the employee’s job description, state and federal law, and guidelines issued by the California Industrial Welfare Commission and U.S. Department of Labor.

-**D.1.t.
+**D.1.s.
 Compensatory Time Off**

 Employees who are non-exempt under the Fair Labor Standards Act or the California Labor Code are not granted compensatory time off in lieu of overtime pay.
 All hours worked in excess of the employee’s normal workweek will be compensated as extra pay and should be recorded and submitted in the current pay period.

 Exempt employees are paid a fixed salary intended to provide all of the compensation to which they are entitled.
 They are not entitled to additional compensation for extra hours of work or time off in lieu of additional compensation.
 Neither extra compensation nor compensatory time off will be owed or payable to an exempt employee upon separation from the Institute for any reason.

-**D.1.u.
+**D.1.t.
 Meal and Rest Periods**

 Non-exempt employees working shifts lasting five hours or longer are entitled to a one-hour, unpaid meal period taken approximately in the middle of the work shift.
 Non-exempt employees working more than six-hour shifts may not “skip” the meal period to shorten the workday.
 If an employee is not provided a meal break, they will be paid one additional hour of pay at their regular pay rate.
 They are allowed paid ten-minute rest periods for every four hours of work or major portion thereof.
 Rest periods should be taken approximately halfway through the four-hour period.
 Rest periods cannot be combined or saved to create extended meal breaks, leave early, or arrive late.
 When necessary, supervisors are responsible for scheduling meal and rest periods.

-**D.1.v.
+**D.1.u.
 Voting (time off)**

 In accordance with California Elections Code section 14000, employees who do not have sufficient time outside of working hours to vote at a statewide election may take off enough working time that — when added to the voting time available outside of working hours — will enable them to vote.
 The Institute will provide the employee up to two hours of time off with pay to vote.
 The time off for voting will be only at the beginning or end of the regular work shift, whichever allows the most free time for voting and the least time off from the regular working shifts, unless otherwise mutually agreed.

 If by the third working day prior to the day of election employees know, or have reason to believe, that time off will be necessary to be able to vote on election day, they must give their supervisor at least two working days' notice that time off for voting is desired, in accordance with the provisions of this section.

-**D.1.w.
+**D.1.v.
 Call-In Pay (Reporting-Time Pay)**

 In accordance with the State of California's Industrial Welfare Commission Wage Order 4-2001, the Institute will pay a minimum of two hours pay to non-exempt employees who are required to report to work on a day other than their normally scheduled workday.
 In addition, the Institute will pay non-exempt employees for half of the regularly scheduled workday if employees report to work as instructed and there is not work available, except if the interruption of work is because of the failure of any or all public utilities, or because of an act of God or other cause not within the Institute's power to control.

-**D.1.x.
+**D.1.w.
 Garnishment of Wages**

 The Institute is obligated to comply with all wage garnishment orders.
 Questions regarding wage garnishment should be directed to Human Resources.

-**D.1.y.
+**D.1.x.
 Overtime**

 Employees occasionally may be required to work extra hours.
 Exempt employees may be expected to work beyond their normal schedules, as their job responsibilities require, and do so without additional pay beyond their regular salary.
 Non-exempt employees receive additional compensation at the rate of time and one-half, for hours worked in addition to 8 hours per workday and/or 40 hours per workweek, up to 12 hours worked and thereafter at double time.
 For purposes of determining which hours constitute additional time, only actual hours worked in a given work week will be counted;  sick leave taken, jury duty leave, or call-in/reporting time payment do not count towards hours worked.
 Failure to obtain one’s supervisor’s approval before working overtime may result in disciplinary action.